 One of three runners-up in Waterstone’s first Perfectly Formed short story competition, Dee’s story The Quill Pen Maker’s Apprentice is set in early 19th century Bath.
 The narrator is the Quill Pen Maker who addresses his new apprentice, Samuel, at Marshall & Son, Milsom Street, Bath about the art of pen making and the nature of the business.
-There is a surprise revelation at the end about one of their customers.
+Who will be Samuel’s first cusotmer?

 Author, James McCreet, one of the judges, wrote,

 ‘A clear winner for me purely because I found the writing so thrillingly alive.
 It evoked in me the feeling I get when I write: the excitement and possibility of what you can do with a voice.’

 ‘The narrative techniques are multi-textured, brave and delightful.’

 ‘There is a beautiful subtlety to the subtext of the wage-slave entering a lifetime of drudgery that’s gilded by the employer’s rhetoric.’